aws-samples/aws-service-catalog-tools-workshop/workshop/content/40-reinvent2019/100-task-1/200-provision-the-control.md

 We are going to perform the following steps:

 - create a manifest file with our account in it
-- provision the product _{{% param product_name %}}_ into a spoke account
+- provision the product _{{% param product_name %}}_ into our account

 ## Step by step guide

-Here are the steps you need to follow to "{{% param title %}}"
+Here are the steps you need to follow to provision the control.
+In the previous task, we created an AWS Service Catalog product but it has not yet been provisioned.

 ### Create a manifest file with our account in it